 MB_CUR_MAX

-which expands to a positive integer expression with type size_t that is the maximum number of bytes in a multibyte character for the extended character set specified by the current locale (category LC_CTYPE), which is never greater than MB_LEN_MAX.
+which expands to a positive integer expression with type size_t that is the maximum number of bytes in a multibyte character for the extended character set specified by the current locale (category LC_CTYPE), which is never greater than MB_LEN_MAX;

+M2_ZERO_MEMORY

+which requests malloc2 and realloc2 to return any newly allocated space initialized to all bits zero;

+M2_PREVENT_MOVE

+which inhibits the address relocation of an object being resized via realloc2;

+M2_CONSTANT_TIME

+which may cause the implementation to avoid any atypical (e.g. housekeeping) operations taking an unpredictable length of time during this particular operation;

+M2_RESERVE_MULT(N)

+which may cause malloc2 and realloc2 to reserve N times the initial allocation size of address space, thus allowing subsequent object size expansions via realloc2 up to that reservation to not relocate that object in memory; and

+M2_RESERVE_SHIFT(N)

+which may cause malloc2 and realloc2 to reserve 2N bytes of address space for this object, thus allowing subsequent object size expansions via realloc2 up to that reservation to not relocate that object in memory, with this setting overriding M2_RESERVE_MULT(N) if also present.

 7.22.3 Memory management functions

-The order and contiguity of storage allocated by successive calls to the aligned_alloc, calloc, malloc, and realloc functions is unspecified.
-The pointer returned if the allocation succeeds is suitably aligned so that it may be assigned to a pointer to any type of object with a fundamental alignment requirement and then used to access such an object or an array of such objects in the space allocated (until the space is explicitly deallocated).
+The order and contiguity of storage allocated by successive calls to the calloc, malloc, malloc2, realloc and realloc2 functions is unspecified.
+The pointer, unless otherwise specified by a non-zero value for an alignment parameter, returned if the allocation succeeds is default aligned, which is defined as the alignment such that it may be assigned to a pointer to any type of object with a fundamental alignment requirement and then used to access such an object or an array of such objects in the space allocated (until the space is explicitly deallocated).
 The lifetime of an allocated object extends from the allocation until the deallocation.
 Each such allocation shall yield a pointer to an object disjoint from any other object.
 The pointer returned points to the start (lowest byte address) of the allocated space.
-If the space cannot be allocated, a null pointer is returned.
+If the space cannot be allocated according to the values of the parameters supplied, a null pointer is returned.
 If the size of the space requested is zero, the behavior is implementation-defined: either a null pointer is returned, or the behavior is as if the size were some nonzero value, except that the returned pointer shall not be used to access an object.

-7.22.3.1 The aligned_alloc function

-Synopsis

-#include <stdlib.h>

-void *aligned_alloc(size_t alignment, size_t size);

-Description

-The aligned_alloc function allocates space for an object whose alignment is specified by alignment, whose size is specified by size, and whose value is indeterminate.
-The value of alignment shall be a valid alignment supported by the implementation and the value of size shall be an integral multiple of alignment.

-Returns

-The aligned_alloc function returns either a null pointer or a pointer to the allocated space.
+If there is a flags parameter taken by the call, this consists of a bitwise addition (i.e. operator |) of the following macro defined flags as defined at the top of Section 7.22:

+M2_ZERO_MEMORY

+M2_PREVENT_MOVE

+M2_CONSTANT_TIME

+M2_RESERVE_MULT(N)

+M2_RESERVE_SHIFT(N)

+It is expected that implementations may add additional flags not specified here.
+The right to use up to half the bits provided by a uintmax_t in future versions of this specification is reserved.

-7.22.3.2 The calloc function
+7.22.3.1 The calloc function

 Synopsis